 Another reason that licensing serves a very good purpose is it acts as a filter.
 We do not guarantee that we will filter out all the unscrupulous, dishonest people, but we will filter out most of them in a licensing system.
 We regard that as a very important aspect of licensing.
-The real estate board believes that when people are in control of other people's money - which is what we have here managing trust funds, it is essential that they are trained in all applicable legislation and that they are regulated.
+REBA believes that when people are in control of other people's money - which is what we have here-managing trust funds, it is essential that they are trained in all applicable legislation and that they are regulated.
 Regulation means that their activities are overseen to protect that money, not to inhibit them or to stop them doing certain things necessarily, but to protect that money.
-The main disadvantage that the board has heard of against licensing strata managers is that it will affect what Dr Bennet referred to as the unpaid strata managers.
-It is quite easy to put the thought in to develop a scheme so that these people are not excluded, but that we still require that they have some level of training so that they have an understanding of what they must do.
-I am sure they would say that was a blessed relief.
-However, we do not necessarily have to say to them, "Here are all these stringent licensing requirements you need to meet."
-Exemptions and exceptions can be built into the scheme and I think if we provide some structured training to them, I am sure that all the technical and further education centres would jump at the opportunity, with the development of national competency standards, to conduct courses and it would be a relief to them, not a burden.